 - If you have any difficulties in understanding or hearing something, please let us know so we can communicate with you in a different way.

-- You will not be able to have any visitors during your hospital stay except in exceptional circumstances.
+- Currently, visiting to our hospitals is still reduced.
 You can use our free NHS WiFi to keep in touch with family and friends by video or phone call.
 If you don’t have a suitable device, let us know and we will help you to make calls.